Avoiding “Unmitigated Disasters”

 • Online learning that consists of a checklist of independent tasks

-• School as defined by what is taught as opposed to what is learned
+• School, as defined by what is taught as opposed to what is learned

 • Measuring seat time and percentage grades as indicators of academic success

-If you can say “yes” for many of the above, you might not find the logistical, financial, and political friction required by a move to 1:1 worth the trouble.
+If you can say “yes” to many of the above, you might not find the logistical, financial, and political friction required by a move to 1:1 worth the trouble.
 If you’re still comfortable with many of these elements, you are still content with school as it has been for decades, and so often continues to be.
 Changing any of these characteristics takes more than a pocketbook and a five-step rollout plan.
 Developing educators as leaders on top of a shifting paradigm of what learning can be today is a far different task.
 This requires a plan with a robust framework for professional development and a built-in ability to be responsive to the needs of educators at each stage of the process.

 We already know this to be true.
 Outstanding teachers effectively plan on two levels: 1) designing a long-term framework for learning built directly upon standards, that 2) includes a system of short-term responses to react to individual student needs based upon authentic formative assessment of learning.
 You read it right, a two-tiered plan involving both proaction and reaction.
 The best planning at any level involves a complex interplay between the two.
 The long-range and the short-term.
 The big picture as well as the detail.
 Education is serious business, huh?